bekk/bekk-christmas/post/css/pseudo-classes-more-like-pseudo-awesome.md

 <iframe height="320" style="width: 100%;" scrolling="no" src="https://codepen.io/halldis-sohoel/pen/Examjar" frameborder="no" allowtransparency="true" allowfullscreen="true">
 </iframe>

-For each box I add an pseudo element with ::after and position it to be placed right beneath the box.
-Then I insert the secret message using attr().
+For each box I add an pseudo element with ::after and position them right beneath the box.
+Then I insert the secret message using `attr()`.

 <iframe height="320" style="width: 100%;" scrolling="no" src="https://codepen.io/halldis-sohoel/pen/rNamVOQ" frameborder="no" allowtransparency="true" allowfullscreen="true"></iframe>